 Yoko has focused her practice in Family Law, dealing with issues affecting both married and unmarried couples, including divorce, parenting, support, and division of property issues.
 Her goal is to help families transition through this difficult period.
 With this objective in mind, she is diligent in explaining not only the law but also the process to her clients to reduce the emotional and psychological stress of the breakup.

 Yoko emphasizes the importance of negotiation and settlement to bring fitting results to clients.
 With the belief that the parties would reach the most satisfactory outcome through negotiation, she has been doing training through the ADR Institute of Alberta (ADRIA) to become a mediator.
+She also is a member of the Collaborative Law practice.

 However, if no other reasonable solution can be reached, Yoko is prepared to litigate in court to advance the clients’ needs.
 She stays current with changes in the law by regularly attending legal education courses and Canadian Bar Association seminars, which enables her to provide the very best possible service to her clients.